OthelloEngineer/dotfiles/readme.md

 To replicate my environment or utilize these configurations, follow the steps below:

 ### Prerequisites
-- git: For cloning and synchronizing the packages with symlinks
+- **git**: For cloning and synchronizing the packages with symlinks
-- stow: For managing and creating the symlinks between the git controlled directory and the dotfiles targets (Usually ~/.config/)
+- **stow**: For managing and creating the symlinks between the git controlled directory and the dotfiles targets (Usually ~/.config/)
 ### procedure
 Acquire the dotfiles locally on your computer by cloning the repository